t1msh/node-oauth20-provider/README.md

 ### Code model ###

 The authorization code is obtained by using an authorization server as an intermediary between the client and resource owner.
-User only by authorization code flow, no need to initialize it if one dont use this grant. *[Read more](http://tools.ietf.org/html/rfc6749#section-1.3.1)*
+User only by authorization code flow, no need to initialize it if one don't use this grant. *[Read more](http://tools.ietf.org/html/rfc6749#section-1.3.1)*

 ___Redefinable functions___
 Look at "./lib/model/code.js" for further information.